spryker/architecture-sniffer/README.md

 ```

 Every sniff needs to implement either the `ClassAware`, `FunctionAware`, `InterfaceAware`, or `MethodAware` interface to be recognised.
-To validate if the sniffer recognises your rule check if your rule is listed in Zed UI > Maintenance > Architecture sniffer OR run your rule.
+To validate that sniffer recognises your rule, check if your rule is listed in Zed UI > Maintenance > Architecture sniffer.

 Also note: